Pioreactor/pioreactor-logs2slack/README.md

 ### Pioreactor Logs2Slack

-This is a Pioreactor plugin to post a bioreactor's logs to a Slack room.
+This is a Pioreactor plugin to post a bioreactor's logs to a Slack channel.

 ### Installation